nomeata/veggies/README.md

 not work:

  * In out-of-memory (or out-of-stack?) situations, the program segfaults.
- * Many primitive operations and FFI calls are not implemented, and will abort the program with a descriptive message when used.
-Let me know if you are missing something specific.
-This includes all the `Integer` functions, so use `Int`.
+ * FFI calls that involve floating points numbers or the `ThreadId# are not implemented, and will abort the program with a descriptive message when used.
- * At the moment, we implement call-by-name (thunks do not update themselves).
+   In general, though, FFI works.
  * No garbage collection (it may be that this will not ever change).

 The resulting programs will be much slower than with any other Haskell compiler